 Today, President Trump signed a historic $2 trillion stimulus bill into law that was passed by unanimous consent in the House hours earlier.

-This relief package allows federal student loan borrowers to suspend payments for six months until September 30, 2020.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act suspends federal student loan payments for six months until September 30, 2020.
 Borrowers do not need to take any action, yet this measure may take days or weeks for servicers to implement.

 Not all federal loans qualify for the automatic suspension.
 Legacy programs such as Perkins Loans or Federal Family Education Loans (FFEL) are excluded.
 If you’re unsure which type of loans you have, please connect with a concierge advisor.